Lunebun/ID-Assignment-Final/README.md

 #Bugs

 Throughout the whole creation of the website, I had not encounter many bugs but there is one that stood out quite often.
 When creating the css for the mobile version of the website, when I coded the size of the coloring of the website to always fill the background size (100%) it doesn't do it for the main page despite being referenced to the same css.
+However, it is only a minor bug since it only existed on the main page but all other pages are functional and the contents are displayed clearly for the user.

+#Credits

+- Content

+Most of the text are created by myself with reference to my other portfolio website here: https://myownpreciouswebsite.webador.com/
+Other than that, there is no copying or references with other external sources.

+- Media

+Most